Trung1234/JavaHotelBooking/README.md

 ## Non-Functional Requirements

 1. **Security**
-   - Use Spring Security to protect endpoints.
+   - Use Interceptor protect endpoints.
    - Sensitive data (such as passwords) must be encrypted.

 2. **Performance**